How to find a licensed electrician featured image

 In most areas in North America, homeowners can complete electrical work in their homes.
 However, you need to get a permit and have the electrical work inspected.
 Don’t take unnecessary risks with yourself and your family, especially if you feel uncomfortable doing it.
 Let me say this again, It’s not worth the risk!

 Everyone can change a light bulb, but I recommend hiring a licensed electrical contractor for anything more complicated than replacing a face plate or tightening a wall plug.
-In Ontario, homeowners can replace light fixtures and switches rated at no more than 15 A and 130 volts.
 This does not include recessed light fixtures or connections to aluminum and knob and tube wiring.
 A permit is still required and the work must be inspected.
 The average person would have no idea how to do this – so DON’T!

 BOTTOM LINE: If you don’t know basic electrical, don’t do it!
 Licensed Electrical Contractors are businesses that have a team of electricians that can help you.
 Hire them and be safe.